32 pp. ● 8.5x8.5

 Yonah and the Mikveh Fish was born from the desire of Rabbi Haviva Ner-David and Cantor Rachel Stock Spilker, both involved in the open mikveh movement, to introduce the ritual of full body mikveh immersion to children and their families.
 Mikveh is an experiential and meaningful option for people of all ages to mark transitions, significant occasions, and life cycle events.

 Over the past twenty years, there has been a mikveh renaissance in the progressive Jewish world.
 Open community mikvaot (plural of mikveh)—where people can immerse how and when they choose—are popping up around the globe.
-By following lovable Yonah as she prepares for kindergarten at the mikveh, we hope children and adults will begin to imagine going to the mikveh themselves.
+By following lovable Yonah at the mikveh as she prepares for kindergarten, children and adults will begin, we hope, to imagine going to the mikveh themselves.